Statistics-For-Surfer/Briscola-Game/README.md

 *  `statlearn_1st.pdf`: The first impression of our projec before starting.

   We are very proud of our project.
-If you use our file we are glad if you mentione us.
+If you use our files we are glad if you mentione us.

   Linkedin Profiles :